Fresh Magnolia Wreath

 Score!

-Making a fresh magnolia wreath took a little trial and error, but I finally figured out the fastest way to make one that will last!
+Making a fresh magnolia wreath took a little trial and error, but I finally figured out the easiest way to make one that will last!

 Spoiler alert: fresh magnolia leaves lose their bright green color as they dry, and your wreath will look completely different in a few weeks, although still beautiful.
 If that's not cool with you, just buy a faux one from Hobby Lobby!